CalebFianu/100DaysOfCode/README.md

 # 100DaysOfCode
-A repository containing code files of all the basic python concepts I learnt during the first few days of my 100 Days challenge.
+A repository containing code files of all the basic python concepts I learnt during the first quater of my 100 Days of Code challenge.